cuappdev/swarm-cli/README.md

 ### `python manage.py swarm join`

 This joins the machines listed in the Ansible inventory into the swarm.
 It will automatically start a new swarm if it doesn't exist, and join in new workers and managers if they weren't a part of it.

+### `python manage.py swarm configure`

+This uploads the Docker Compose setup to the first manager in the Swarm, and installs the Docker Registry's TLS certificate on all the hosts.
+This allows us to deploy our backend on a manager, and all machines to access our private Registry.

+### `python manage.py swarm clean`

+This stops a Docker Stack (assumed to be called `the-stack`) and removes all containers and images from the Swarm.